IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Oil and natural gas prices

 During the year, bp’s price assumptions applied in value-in-use impairment testing were revised.
-The revised price assumptions have been rebased in real 2023 terms and are materially consistent with the disclosed prices in real 2022 terms.
-The near term Brent oil assumption was held constant at $70 per barrel to reflect near term supply constraints before declining after 2030 to $50 per barrel by 2050 continuing to reflect the assumption that as the energy system decarbonizes, falling oil demand will cause oil prices to decline.
-The price assumptions for Henry Hub gas up to 2050 were held constant at $4.00 per mmBtu reflecting an assumption that declining domestic demand in the US is offset by higher LNG exports.
-These price assumptions are derived from the central case investment appraisal assumptions (see page 20).
-A summary of the group’s revised price assumptions for Brent oil and Henry Hub gas, applied in 2024 and 2023, in real 2023 terms, is provided below.
+The revised price assumptions have been rebased in real 2024 terms.
+Brent oil prices in real 2024 terms were reduced to $70 per barrel.
+Medium to long term prices steadily decline to a higher price of $60 per barrel by 2050 continuing to reflect the assumption that the energy system decarbonizes but at a slower rate.
+The price assumptions for the Henry Hub price have been reduced in the near term, reflecting higher supply in the market.
+Prices then steadily increase in the medium term, as supply and demand remain steady at $4.50 per mmBtu up to 2050.
+These price assumptions are derived from the central case investment appraisal assumptions.
+A summary of the group’s revised price assumptions for Brent oil and Henry Hub gas, applied in 2025 and 2024, in real 2024 terms, is provided below.
 The assumptions represent management’s best estimate of future prices at the balance sheet date, which sit within the range of external scenarios considered as appropriate for the purpose.
-They are considered by bp to be in line with a range of transition paths consistent with the temperature goal of the Paris climate change agreement, of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+They are considered by bp to be in line with a range of transition paths, as collated into the Transition Scenario Catalogue we use in our TCFD assessment, that are considered by source data providers (such as IEA, UN PRI IPR and NGFS) to be consistent with holding the increase in the global average temperature to well below 2°C above preindustrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
 However, they do not correspond to any specific Paris-consistent scenario.
-Inflation rate of 2% – 2.5% (2023 2%) is applied to determine the price assumptions in nominal terms.
+An inflation rate of 2.0% – 3.0% (2024 2.0%-2.5%) is applied to determine the price assumptions in nominal terms.

 The majority of bp’s reserves and resources that support the carrying value of the group’s existing oil and gas properties are expected to be produced over the next 12 years.